Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_task.md

 ### Execute sync task only when charging
 If checked, you can start sync only while charging.
 If sync is started when not charging it will result in an error.

+### Sync  includes the files located directly in root of the source directory

+If  unchecked, only folders and their files/subfolders are synchronized

 ### Confirm before override copy or delete

 It will display a confirmation dialog when you want to overwrite and delete the file if you have checked.

 ### Error Options